luminovang/documentation/commands/novakit.md

 ## Introduction

 NovaKit Command Line Tool is a powerful tool provided by Luminova framework, for simplifying command-line operations and facilitating the development as well as building command-line applications.
-It offers a wide range of functionalities such as generating boilerplate code, scaffolds, templates, environment variables, sitemap, database operations, executing scripts, starting development server and more.
+It offers a wide range of functionalities such as generating boilerplate code, scaffolds, templates, environment variables, sitemap, database operations, executing scripts, starting development server, and more.

 ***
 ## Helps

 ### Controller Help

-Print help information for a command group in controller.
+Print help information for a command group in the controller.

 ```bash
 php index.php blog --help